Speech and Language Pathologist Salaries in Nashville, Tennessee

 Source: HR Reported data as of September 27, 2017

 GET CUSTOMIZED SOLUTIONS FOR YOUR BUSINESS

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Speech and Language Pathologist in Nashville, TN that make less than that salary.
 For example 50% of the people who perform the job of Speech and Language Pathologist in Nashville are expected to make less than the median.

 Diagnoses and treats speech and language problems, and engages in scientific study of human communication.
 Evaluates speech and language skills as related to educational, medical, social, and psychological factors.
 Plans, directs, or conducts rehabilitative treatment programs to restore communicative efficiency of individuals with communication problems of organic and nonorganic etiology.
-Requires a master's degree in speech-language pathology and may require a certificate of clinical competence in speech-language pathology (CCC).
-Also expected to meet certain state licensing requirements.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-May lead and direct the work of others.
-A wide degree of creativity and latitude is expected.
+Responsible for assessing, diagnosing, and treating speech, language, cognitive, communication, voice, swallowing, fluency, and other related disorders.
+Maintains records, monitors progress, and counsels patients and their family members.
+May require a certificate of clinical competence in speech-language pathology (CCC).
+Requires a master's degree of speech-language pathology.
 Typically reports to a manager or head of a unit/department.
+Years of experience may be unspecified.
+Certification and/or licensing in the position's specialty is the main requirement.
 View full job description